Cheltenham Showcase Meeting Handicap Chase Preview, Tips, Runners & Trends (Showcase Meeting)

 Route to the Cheltenham Showcase Meeting Handicap Chase

-Many trainers will target races to use as prep races before coming to the Cheltenham Showcase Meeting Handicap Chase.
+Many trainers target races as preparation for the Cheltenham Showcase Meeting Handicap Chase.
 These are the races which the recent winners ran in before coming here:

 InfoLast Race